An opportunity to meet and listen to experienced professionals

 Our Virtual Insight Talks cover a range of interesting subjects and careers from a host of fascinating people and can be listened to as a Zoom Webinar or as a pre-recording.
 Webinars can be booked through the Box Office.
 Recordings of webinars will also be available on this page after the event.
-Scheduled talks for this term are:

 Virtual Insight Talk with Nicholas Olsberg - 'Right About Face' : Building A Home for Gordon's Boys.